From the Inside (Sophie Lowe song): Background

-Critical Reception
+Critical reception

 The song was met with positive reviews.
-From Australian radio triple J Unhearthed, community producer Abby Butler commented on the track: "From the 80s-esque production to the operatic vocal, this song is drenched in a smoky nostalgia that's giving Big Kate Bush Energy.", while music producer Sara Glaidous, compared the singer to American singer-songwriter Lana Del Rey stating: "This feels very old-world and cinematic.
+From Australian radio triple j Unearthed, community producer Abby Butler commented on the track: "From the 80s-esque production to the operatic vocal, this song is drenched in a smoky nostalgia that's giving Big Kate Bush Energy.", while music producer Sara Glaidous, compared the singer to American singer-songwriter Lana Del Rey stating: "This feels very old-world and cinematic.
 Giving a similar energy that Lana Del Rey provides when you can't quite pick if it's a pop song from 2023 or 1983 and that's what I appreciate about this the most."

-Music Video
+Music video

-A music video for "From the Inside" was released the same day as the song worldwide, to her Lowe's YouTube channel.
+A music video for "From the Inside" was released the same day as the song worldwide to Lowe's YouTube channel.
 The music video was directed by Clare Hoey, produced by Hugh Stubbins and edited by Lowe herself.
 It features Lowe alongside Australian actor and model James Frecheville.